wix-playground/stylable-components/docs/range-slider/README.md

 The value steps are indicated by marks and rangeMarks.

-You can display a tooltip (e.g. to display current value) by adding a child element with the relevant data-slot (data-slot="tooltip").
+User can display a tooltip (e.g. to display current value) by setting `displayTooltip` prop to `true`.